gregorwolf/SAP-NPM-API-collection/apis/hdi/README.md

 'use strict';
 const { HDI } = require('@sap/hdi');

-// This credentials object will be directly passed to the @sap/hana-client client.
-Any options accepted by the @sap/hana-client client can be passed. const credentials = {
+// This credentials object will be directly passed to the @sap/hana-client or hdb client.
+Any options accepted by the @sap/hana-client or hdb clients can be passed. const credentials = {
     host : <host>,
     port : <port>,